flowchain/flc-v2/README.md

 # Off-Chain Issuable Tokens

 The FLC v2 token (or the "FLC native token") has many new updates as opposed to the FLC v1 token.
 The FLC v1 token launched in 2019 is designed to be a mintable token that can be minted by an on-chain smart contract.
-Moreover, the FLC v2 token is also a mintable token that a number of tokens can also be minted that can be offered to a market.
+Moreover, the FLC v2 token is also a mintable token that a number of tokens can also be minted and can be offered to a market.

 As described in the academic paper: [Hybrid Blockchain and Pseudonymous Authentication for Secure and Trusted IoT Networksr](https://dl.acm.org/citation.cfm?doid=3292384.3292388), Flowchain has a hybrid architecture comprised of private blockchains (or "off-chain") and a public blockchain (or "on-chain").
 Thus, to support Flowchain's hybrid architecture, FLC requires an off-chain issuable token technology to provide minted token redeem and user withdrawal capabilities.